fsbraun/djangocms-simple-admin-style/README.rst

 * Remove headers in django CMS' sidebar
 * Remove headers, navigation and breadcrumbs in django CMS' modal

-Also, no javascript is needed and all CSS is contained in a simple CSS file with less than 10kB in size.
+Also, no javascript is needed and all CSS is contained in a single CSS file with less than 10kB in size.

 Browser support
 ===============